StraightDraw/MATH3350/README.md

 # MATH3350
-MATH 3350 Probability and Statistics
+Probability and Statistics

-Interactive Notes and Assignments
+Interactive Notes and Assignments for UNG Course

 University of North Georgia